fatiando/website/index.rst

 ================

-All Fatiando projects are **made by scientists and volunteers** who are generous enough to donate their time and attention.
+All Fatiando projects are **made by scientists and volunteers** who generously donate their time and attention.
 Here are some of the ways in which you can help support the project and give back to the community:

 .. raw:: html